Mainstays 18 Piece Tritan Food Storage Container with Clear Lid & Container, Light Grey Clasps, 9 Pack, Portable Storage, Durable Plastic Container

 Piece or Pieces (not to be confused with peace) may refer to:

-The success and dominance of plastics starting in the early 20th century has caused widespread environmental problems, due to their slow decomposition rate in natural ecosystems.
-Most plastic produced has not been reused, or is incapable of reuse, either being captured in landfills or persisting in the environment as plastic pollution and microplastics.
-Plastic pollution can be found in all the world's major water bodies, for example, creating garbage patches in all of the world's oceans and contaminating terrestrial ecosystems.
+The success and dominance of plastics since the early 20th century has had major benefits for mankind, ranging from medical devices to light-weight construction materials.
+The sewage systems in many countries relies on the resiliency and adaptability of polyvinyl chloride.
+It is also true that plastics are the basis of widespread environmental concerns, due to their slow decomposition rate in natural ecosystems.
+Most plastic produced has not been reused.
+Some is unsuitable for reuse.
+Much is captured in landfills or as plastic pollution.
+Particular concern focuses on microplastics.
+Marine plastic pollution, for example, creates garbage patches.
 Of all the plastic discarded so far, some 14% has been incinerated and less than 10% has been recycled.

 In developed economies, about a third of plastic is used in packaging and roughly the same in buildings in applications such as piping, plumbing or vinyl siding.
 Other uses include automobiles (up to 20% plastic), furniture, and toys.
 In the developing world, the applications of plastic may differ; 42% of India's consumption is used in packaging.
-In the medical field, polymer implants and other medical devices are derived at least partially from plastic.
 Worldwide, about 50 kg of plastic is produced annually per person, with production doubling every ten years.

 Tritan may refer to: